 Check your status and pass on the baton.
 Start to establish your personal voting plan.
 Make a donation if you can.
-Remember, if you request a mail-in-ballot, it doesn’t have to be mailed—you can drop it off at any polling place to cast your vote, too.
-If you are voting by mail, make sure you drop your ballot in the post no later than October 22nd to ensure your vote is counted.
+Remember, if you requested a mail-in-ballot, it doesn’t have to be mailed—you can drop it off at any polling place to cast your vote, too.

 Our democracy is meant to be by the people, for the people.
 It is in the hands of each of us to make it so.